StevenLiCOF/DSCB_Project_2_Group/day_08/pair.md

 ----------------
-And finally, if you have a working function, you should be able to use it to quickly decypher this message written by Caesar himself, using a
+And finally, if you have a working function, you should be able to use it to quickly decipher this message written by Caesar himself, using a
 17-shift:

 ```